Bliss010/Portfolio_Website/README.md

 │       └── index.astro
 └── package.json                 # Project dependencies and scripts

-Key Points:
-Pages: .astro or .md files inside the src/pages/ directory are exposed as routes.
-Components: The src/components/ directory is where you can place reusable components (e.g., Astro, React, Vue, etc.).
-Static assets: Any assets like images go in the public/ directory.

 🧞 Useful Commands
 Run the following commands from the root of your project directory:
 Command	Action
-npm install	Installs project dependencies npm run dev	Starts the local development server at localhost:4321 npm run build	Builds the site for production (outputs to ./dist/) npm run preview	Preview your production build locally before deploying npm run astro ...
-Run Astro CLI commands like astro add, astro check npm run astro -- --help	Get help using the Astro CLI
+Run `npm install` to install project dependencies
+Run `npm run dev` to start the local development server at localhost:4321 Run `npm run build` to build the site for production (outputs to ./dist/) Run `npm run preview` to preview your production build locally before deploying Run `npm run astro ...` to run Astro CLI commands like astro add, astro check Run `npm run astro -- --help` to get help using the Astro CLI

 👀 Want to Learn More?
 Check out the official Astro documentation.
 Join our Discord community for support and discussion.
-This version separates sections with clear headers, uses bullet points for key information, and maintains clean formatting for better readability.
-You can add more details later as your project grows!